hhvm/user-documentation/guides/hack/04-collections/03-interfaces.md

 # Collection Interfaces

 The [concrete Hack collection classes](./classes.md) are generally derived from various interfaces.
-In normal usage, you will not have to deal with these interfaces, but we will list them for your reference.
+Actually, many of the methods on the concrete classes take and/or return the interfaces listed here.

 Descriptions of each of the interface methods can be found in the [API reference](link to API reference).